 The biggest mistake I see in talking head videos is bad lighting, with the light coming from BEHIND the person.
 Light coming from behind the person will create a silhouette.
-Sometimes this can look nice and if you are trying to hide someone’s identity, this is what you want.
+Sometimes this can look nice, and if you are trying to hide someone’s identity, this is what you want.
 But 99% of the time, this is the OPPOSITE of what you want.
 You want your light falling on the person’s face, not behind it.

 Good lighting is all about positioning.
-Experiment around with what you have and make it look as best as possible just by following the basic concepts you have not just learned!
+Experiment around with what you have and make it look as best as possible just by following the basic concepts you have not just learned.